import Tabs from ‘@theme/Tabs’;

 - You call

-ft_transfer_callin the 🪙-contract passing: the receiver, a message, and the amount.
+nft_transfer_callin the NFT-contract passing: the receiver, a message, and the token-id of 🎫.

-- The FT contract transfers the amount to the receiver.
+- The NFT contract transfers the NFT 🎫 to the receiver.

-- The FT contract handles errors in the
+- The NFT contract handles errors in the

 From the workflow above it follows that the receiver we want to call needs to implement the

-- Who is sending the FT, since it is a parameter
+- Who is sending the NFT, since it is a parameter

-- How many FT were transferred, since it is a parameter
+- Which NFT was transferred, since it is a parameter.

 - If there are any parameters encoded as a message

-You can track real time events (such as transfers) by implementing the FT Event Standards.
+You can track real time events (such as transfers) by implementing the NFT Event Standards.

 Events are simple to use, because they are just login messages formatted in a standardize way.
 Since these logged messages are public, a service